datacamp/courses-drivendata-water-pumps/chapter2.md

 importance(model_forest)
 varImpPlot(model_forest)
 ```
 To assess the predictive utility of the given variables in the model.
-According to the output, what variable is LEAST important based on mean decrease in accuracy?
+According to the output, what variable is LEAST important based on the mean decrease in accuracy?

 Note: The more the accuracy of the random forest decreases due to the exclusion (or permutation) of a single variable, the more important that variable is deemed.
 Variables with a large mean decrease in accuracy are more important for classification of the data.